I have had a few clients with shoulder pain recently, so I decided to sit down and write a little about shoulder pain.

 - clavicle (collar bone)

-Acromioclavicular Joint – A key structure on the the outer end of the scapula, protruding away from midline of the body is the acromion.
-The acromion forms the highest point of the shoulder.
-It is a key area for ligaments to attach and forms half of the acromioclavicular joint with the clavicle.
+- Acromioclavicular Joint – is an essential structure on the outer end of the scapula, protruding away from the midline of the body.
+The acromion forms the highest point of the Shoulder.
+It is a crucial area for ligaments to attach and forms half of the acromioclavicular Joint with the clavicle.

-Glenohumeral Joint – The head or ball of the humerus fits into the shallow socket on the scapula, called the glenoid fossa, to form the glenohumeral joint.
-This is the main joint of the shoulder and the joint that allows the high level of movement the shoulder has.
+- Glenohumeral Joint – is formed by the glenoid fossa on the scapula accepting the head or ball of the humerus.
+This is the main Joint of the Shoulder and the Joint that allows the high level of movement the Shoulder has.

-The glenoid fossa is made deeper by a ring of fibrous cartilage surrounding the glenoid, called the labrum.
-Extending and making the fossa deeper enhances stability of the shoulder joint.
+The glenoid fossa is made more profound by a ring of fibrous cartilage surrounding the glenoid, called the labrum.
+Extending and making the fossa deeper enhances the stability of the shoulder joint.

-Sternoclavicual Joint – The inner end of the clavicle connects to the sternum (breastbone), forming the sternoclavicular joint.
-This joint is the only link of the shoulder and arms to the rest of the skeleton of the body.
+- Sternoclavicular Joint – is formed by the connection of the inner end of the clavicle to the sternum (breastbone).
+This joint is the only link of the Shoulder and arms to the rest of the body’s skeleton.

-Scapulathoracic joint – Is where the scapula moves up and down against the rib cage.
+- Scapulothoracic Joint – is where the scapula moves up and down against the rib cage.
 This joint is not an actual joint as it depends entirely on the surrounding muscles during shoulder movements.

-Rotator Cuff Muscles – A key set of muscles that stabilizes the shoulder joint are the rotator cuff muscles which have a key function of keeping the humeral head centered within the glenoid fossa.
-The tendons of supraspinatus, infraspinatus, teres minor and subscapularis muscles form the rotator cuff.
-Injuries involving the rotator cuff and their tendons are one of the leading causes of shoulder pain.
+- Rotator Cuff Muscles – An essential set of muscles that stabilizes the Shoulder joint are the rotator cuff muscles which have a crucial function of keeping the humeral head centered within the glenoid fossa.
+The tendons of supraspinatus, infraspinatus, teres minor, and subscapularis muscles form the rotator cuff.
+Injuries involving the rotator cuff and its tendons are one of the leading causes of shoulder pain.

-Scapular Stabilizers – The set of muscles that connect to the scapula and assist in stabilizing and moving the scapula.
+- Scapular Stabilizers – These are a group of muscles that aid in maintaining and moving the scapula.

-Shoulder Muscles – These are the large superficial muscles that you see when you look at the shoulder joint.
+- Shoulder Muscles – These are the large superficial muscles you see when looking at the shoulder joint.
 Examples of these muscles are the deltoid and latissimus dorsi.

 Bursae are fluid-filled sacs that allow smooth gliding between two surfaces that move against one another.
 There are many bursae associated with the shoulder joint.

-Inflammation of the bursa located between the acromion and joint capsule that surround the glenohumeral joint and the bursa between the subscapularis and the joint capsule are the most common areas in the shoulder that can lead to shoulder bursitis and shoulder pain.
+The bursae between the acromion and joint capsule and the subscapularis and joint capsule are the most prone areas in the Shoulder to develop shoulder bursitis and pain because of inflammation.

 6 of the Most Common Shoulder Injuries

-In general, wear and tear, overuse or repetitive overhead movements and trauma play a major role in the development of shoulder pain.
+In general, wear and tear, overuse or repetitive overhead movements, and trauma play a significant role in developing shoulder pain.
 The following are the common causes of shoulder pain: